Azathothep/neongine/README.md

 - `IGameUpdateSystem` have their `Update(TimeSpan)` method called each frame
 - `IGameDrawSystem` have their `Draw()` method called before each render.
 Use it when rendering something on-screen (shapes, text, ...)

-To add or remove a system to the storage, use the `Systems` static class:
+To add or remove a system to the storage, use neongine's `Systems` static class:
 ```c#
 public static void Add(ISystem system);
 public static void Remove(ISystem system);
 ```

+### Editor systems

 In addition, neongine gives you the possibility to create systems for editor-only execution, using the `IEditorUpdateSystem` and `IEditorDrawSystem` interfaces.